Edem-okure/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# Hello Ubuntu: command to print "hello, world" to a standard output
+# echo 'hello, world'script to print "hello, world" to a standard output
-# printing a smiley face on the standard output
+# echo '(Oo)' script to display a smiley face on the standard output